How to Read and Understand Your Car Insurance Policy

 What happens if I don't report an accident promptly to my insurer?

 Most car insurance policies include a condition requiring you to notify your insurer of an accident "as soon as practicable" or within a specific timeframe.
 Failing to report promptly can give your insurer grounds to deny your claim, even if the accident would otherwise be covered.
 When in doubt, report any accident immediately — even if you don't plan to file a claim right away.
+Reviewing the conditions section of your policy now, before an accident happens, is one of the best ways to avoid a coverage denial.

 Can my insurer cancel my policy mid-term for any reason?

 No — insurers generally can't cancel an active policy mid-term without a valid reason, such as non-payment of premium, fraud, or a suspended driver's license.
 However, they can choose not to renew your policy at the end of the term for a broader range of reasons, depending on state law.
 Your policy's conditions section will outline the specific cancellation and non-renewal terms that apply to your contract.
+Always review any non-renewal notice carefully, as it may indicate a need to shop for new coverage right away.

 Compare Car Insurance Rates in Ohio